cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 $ vine_submit_workers -T uge --cores 4 -p "-pe smp 4" MACHINENAME 9123
 ```

-If you find that there are options that are needed everytime, you can compile
+If you find that there are options that are needed every time, you can compile
 CCTools using the ` --uge-parameter `.
 For example, at Notre Dame we
 automatically set the number of cores as follows: